FrancoRodao/MERN-Calendar/backend/docs/README.md

 3. Menu
 4. Import
 5. Select File
-6. Entrar a la carpeta docs y seleccionar thunder-collection_mern-calendar-api.json
+6. Go to the docs folder and select thunder-collection_mern-calendar-api.json